jbush001/NyuziProcessor/hardware/README.md

    cmake -DDUMP_WAVEFORM=1 .
    make

-The simulator writes a file called `trace.vcd` in "[value change dump](http://en.wikipedia.org/wiki/Value_change_dump)" format in the current working directory.
+With this enabled, the simulator writes a file called `trace.vcd` in "[value change dump](http://en.wikipedia.org/wiki/Value_change_dump)" format in the current working directory.
 This can be with a waveform viewer like [GTKWave](http://gtkwave.sourceforge.net/).
-Waveform files get enormous quickly.
+Waveform files become enormous quickly.
 Even running a minute of simulation will produce gigabytes of trace data.
 A trick to reduce the size is to use verilator pragmas to selectively disable tracing for modules.
 Working in hardware/testbench/soc_tb.sv, start by disabling all tracing: